Wednesday Night Wars: AEW Dynamite And NXT Open Discussion Thread (12/

-Welcome to the December 11 edition of the AEW Dynamite vs. WWE NXT Wednesday Night Wars open discussion thread.
+Welcome to the pre-holiday week “it’s the final live shows of 2019 so let’s go balls out with our cards” edition of the AEW Dynamite vs. WWE NXT Wednesday Night Wars open discussion thread.
 If you haven’t been following along, you’ve been missing out on the Internet’s funniest community of wrestling fans watching two concurrent two-hour live shows of the best wrestling around.
+It’s a fun time for everyone, and basically the only place online to talk about these shows without wishing one of them would go out of business.

 On tonight’s cards: